Ranger's House: History

 The house, probably dating from 1722 to 1723, was originally built for Capt., later Vice-Admiral, Francis Hosier (1673–1727) on wasteland adjacent to Greenwich Park, probably with John James as architect.
 The house then had a superb view and easy access to London by road and river.
 Hosier had made his fortune through trade at sea and both the ship he served on as a lieutenant and his own ship were called the Neptune.
 He occupied the house until dying of yellow fever at sea in 1727, during the disastrous Blockade of Porto Bello off Panama.

 In 1748 the lease of the house was inherited by the 4th Earl of Chesterfield.
 He was a politician, diplomat, man of letters and wit who eventually became Secretary of State.
 He added the splendid bow windowed gallery for entertaining and displaying his art treasures.
 Chesterfield wrote that the view from the gallery gave him "three different, and the finest, prospects in the world".

 In 1782, the next purchaser was Richard Hulse (1727–1805), 2nd son of Sir Edward Hulse, 1st Bt., physician to George II and Elizabeth Levett.
 He was High Sheriff of Kent in 1768 and a JP.
 He held the office of Deputy Governor of the Hudson's Bay Company between 1799 and 1805.
 He lived at sometime at Baldwins, Kent, and died unmarried without progeny.
 Hulse added a room with a bow window on the north side to balance Chesterfield's gallery and this is how the house appears today.

 Chesterfield House, as it was known, was briefly renamed Brunswick house while occupied by the Duchess of Brunswick from 1807 to 1813.

 It was first used as the official residence of the Ranger of Greenwich Park in 1816; previously, Caroline of Brunswick, appointed Ranger in 1806, had lived in the neighbouring Montagu House (demolished in 1815).

-At the invitation of the Queen, Field Marshal Lord Wolseley and his family moved from their former home at 6 Hill Street, London to the much grander Ranger's House in Autumn 1888.
+At the invitation of Queen Victoria, Field Marshal Lord Wolseley and his family moved from their former home at 6 Hill Street, London to the much grander Ranger's House in Autumn 1888.

 The London County Council purchased the house in 1902 from the Commissioners of Woods and Forests and it became a council sports club and tea rooms.
 It was requisitioned in both World Wars.
 Two blue plaques were erected by the London County Council in 1937 to commemorate Wolseley and Chesterfield at the house.
 Later it was used to display the Dolmetsch collection of musical instruments and the Suffolk Collection of Jacobean portraits.
 The latter is now on display at Kenwood House.

 In 1986 Ranger's House came into the care of English Heritage.

-The exterior of the house appears as the home of the fictional Bridgerton family in the Netflix series Bridgerton, featuring in season one (2020), with more scenes shot in May 2021.